cimeister/pu-learning/README.md

 Dataset is MNIST [3] preprocessed in such a way that even digits form the P class and odd digits form the N class.
 The default setting is 1000 P data and 59000 U data of MNIST, and the class prior is the ratio of P class data in U data.

-* Currently, the non-negative risk estimator does not seem to be working.
-If anyone wants to take a look and finds something wrong, please create a PR!!
+* Currently, the non-negative risk estimator is not thoroughly tested.

 ## Requirements
 * Python 3